cameronperot/cameronperot.com/resources.md

 * Our Mathematical Universe – Max Tegmark
 * Permanent Record – Edward Snowden
 * Surely You’re Joking Mr. Feynman – Richard Feynman
+* The Beginning of Infinity: Explanations That Transform the World – David Deutsch
 * The Black Hole War – Leonard Susskind
+* The Fabric of Reality: The Science of Parallel Universes and Its Implications – David Deutsch
 * The Information: A History, a Theory, a Flood – James Gleick
 * The Pleasure of Finding Things Out – Richard Feynman
 * Thinking Fast and Slow – Daniel Kahneman